Inventium/rubymacros.com/source/content/_introduction.html.md

 > 2. Give ruby syntax (eg expressed in AST) a different meaning in a specific context, ie transform a ruby block into another.

 We'll have more to learn from Mr. Bini shortly.
-In the meantime, let's briefly examine what Ruby has to offer.
+In the meantime, let's briefly examine the macro "problem."

 ## Introduction to the macro problem